-- a.
-The candidate has not received a penalty for academic misconduct from the Final Award Committee. - b.
-The candidate's total points are 24 or more. - c.
-The Core requirement must be met CAS must have been satisfactory completed, Theory of Knowledge and the Extended Essay must have grades between A-D - d..
-There is no grade 1 awarded in a subject/level. - f.
-There are no more than two grade 2s awarded (HL or SL). - g.
-There are no more than three grade 3s or below awarded (HL or SL). - h.
-Average grade on HL must be 4 or better. - i.
+- 1. The candidate has not received a penalty for academic misconduct from the Final Award Committee. - 2.
+The candidate's total points are 24 or more. - 3.
+The Core requirement must be met CAS must have been satisfactory completed, Theory of Knowledge and the Extended Essay must have grades between A-D - 4.
+There is no grade 1 awarded in a subject/level. - 5.
+There are no more than two grade 2s awarded (HL or SL). - 6.
+There are no more than three grade 3s or below awarded (HL or SL). - 7.
+Average grade on HL must be 4 or better. - 8.
 Average grade on SL must be 3 or better